ModOrganizer2/modorganizer-archive/README.md

 This module provides a wrapper round the 7zip `7z.dll` allowing easy(ish) access to the contents of an archive.

+## The `Archive` class

 As this is a DLL you need to load it as an archive.

 ```cpp
 std::unique_ptr<Archive> CreateArchive();
 ```

-## The `Archive` class

 This creates an archive handler.

-You can check the [src/archive.h](src/archive.h) header for more details.
+You can check the [src/archive.h](src/archive.h) header for more details but here are some of the available methods:
-The following methods are available:

 ```cpp
 /**